csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 This means play instrument 1 starting at time 0 for 5 seconds.

-Select the text editor's *Save* button and then its *Quit* button.
+Select the app's *SAVE* button.

-Select the Csound app's *Start* button.
+Select the Csound app's *RUN* button.
 You should hear a loud sine tone for 5 seconds.
+If you don't hear anything, perhaps your device doesn't support audio at 44100 Hertz, so try `sr = 48000` instead.

-If you want to save your audio output to a soundfile named *test.wav*, change *-odac* above to *-o/sdcard/test.wav*.
+If you want to save your audio output to a soundfile named *test.wav*, change *-odac* above to, for example, *-o/storage/emulated/0/Music/test.wav*.
+Android is fussy about writing to device storage, so you may need to use exactly the directory printed in the ***MESSAGES*** tab when the app starts.

 That's it!